elfcorreia/gameport/README.md

 ## Quick start

-Download the `gameport.h` and the `gameport.c` corresponding to your target platform and write the program:
+Download the `gameport.h` and the `gameport.c` corresponding to your target platform.

+Write the following program:

 ```c
 int buffer[320][200];